Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

-By adding aligning interactions between $2$D active particles in our formalism employing strange-attractor driving, we observe the emergence of complex flocking dynamics.
-This is illustrated in Fig.~\ref{Fig: 2D many} and Supplemental Video S2.
-Here, each active particle is driven by the Lorenz attractor along with the cutting plane $X=0$.
+By including aligning interactions between our $2$D attractor-driven particles, we observe the emergence of complex flocking dynamics as shown in Fig.~\ref{Fig: 2D many}.
+Here, each particle is driven by the Lorenz attractor residing in its internal state-space, along with the cutting plane $X=0$.
 To this, we add Vicsek-model-like aligning interactions~\citep{PhysRevLett.75.1226} where each particle aligns itself based on the average direction of the particles in a neighborhood of radius $\Delta$.
-In our model, each active particle gives weight $W$ to the average alignment of its neighbors $\theta_\textrm{nb}$ and weight $1-W$ to its own inherent angle $\theta_\textrm{own}$ arising from the driving strange attractor.
-Thus, the angle of the $i$th particle at time $t_k$ evolves according to
+In our model, each particle gives weight $W$ to the average alignment of its neighbors $\theta_\textrm{nb}$ and weight $1-W$ to its own inherent angle $\theta_\textrm{own}$ arising from the driving strange attractor.
+Thus, the angle of the $i$th particle at time step $t_k$ evolves according to

 where